These 3-ingredient no-bake peanut butter cookies are easy healthy no-bake cookies without milk or butter.

 Chocolate shell – optional

-- Meanwhile, place the sugar-free vegan chocolate chips into a bowl and microwave by 30 seconds burst, stirring between.
-Stop when fully melted and shiny
+- Meanwhile, place chocolate chips into a microwave-safe bowl with coconut oil and microwave in 30-second bursts, stirring between.
+Stop when fully melted and shiny.

 - Remove the peanut butter cookies from the fridge.
 Dip one cookie at a time into the melted chocolate.
 Hold one side of the cookie and dip the other half only.

-- You can freeze your no bake cookies too in an sealed box or bag.
+- You can freeze your no-bake cookies in a sealed box or bag.
 Defrost 1 hour before eating.